 Otherwise, you can find plenty of other nice hikes, go for a boat ride on Yellowstone Lake, go for a scenic float or rafting nearby, join a hiking tour, etc.

-Take a look at the map above (4 days in Yellowstone) – the blue dot next to Dunraven Pass is Mount Washburn.
-And the blue dot south of the Old Faithful is Lone Star Geyser.
+Take a look at the map above (4 days in Yellowstone) – the blue dot next to Dunraven Pass is Mount Washburn, and the blue dot south of the Old Faithful is the Lone Star Geyser.

-Please note that I cannot help you to create individual itineraries, however, also because so much depends on the location of your accommodation.
+Please note that every trip and itinerary will be somewhat different because so much depends on the location of your accommodation.
 We have lots of information and detailed guides for visiting Yellowstone, so please check those articles for more suggestions on how to plan your Yellowstone trip.

 More information for planning your trip to Yellowstone: